-So the Maldives is in the far south of South Asia, and countries like India and Sri Lanka can make a perfect access point.
+So the beach destination of the Maldives is in the far south of South Asia, and countries like India and Sri Lanka can make a perfect access point.

 You can find direct flights to the Maldives from both of these countries.